keziah55/ExtraThesisMaterial/DetectorBank_development/README.md

  as frequency increases.
 This script calculates this at two sample rates, for both numerical methods and both with and without frequency normalisation, and was originally used to generate the `scale_values.inc` file found in the DetectorBank repo.
+ Obviously, this requires amplitude scaling to be disabled, along with frequency shifting.